Rabbi Jill Jacobs

 Rabbi Lev Meirowitz Nelson

-Lev is the Director of Education for T’ruah.
+Lev is the Director of Rabbinic Training for T’ruah.
 Lev was ordained in 2013 from Hebrew College, where he was a Wexner Graduate Fellow.
 In 2017, Lev was honored by the Covenant Foundation with a Pomegranate Prize, which recognizes early-career Jewish educators.
 Before attending rabbinical school, Lev taught fifth grade at the Solomon Schechter School of Manhattan for three years and worked for many summers at URJ Eisner Camp.
 He holds an AB in Geology from Brown University and spent a post-baccalaureate semester at the Arava Institute for Environmental Studies, where conservation and sustainable development are approached in the context of Arab-Israeli peace efforts.
 Lev, his wife Eliana, and their sons Barzilai Khalil (aka Buzz) and Tav Hadar live in the Brooklyn neighborhood of Kensington.